k-takata/ijexp32/README.md

 ## License

 This is freeware.
-You can use it without charge.
+You can use it without charge.<br />
 See [ijexp32.txt](ijexp32.txt) for detail.
 (Written in Japanese.)